khaledMohammed000/Notes-Reflections/FAQ_1.md

 #Other notes:
-**Use git-bash to get linux style command prompt** **_on windows you have program called FC.
+**Use git-bash to get linux style command prompt**

+**_on windows you have program called FC.
 Can be runned from commandline:_**
 ###>>	FC file-old.js file-new.js

+#Reflect: Manual Commits
+**_By committing manually instead of automatically, you can decide what to commit and when._**

+**_This gives the opportunity to split the commits based on functionality. _**

+**_By committing manually you can specify commit messages describing what has changed, instead of only showing an auto commit._**